RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2025-11-01-newsletter.md

 type: text
 ---

-## The University of Sheffield Research Software Engineering Community Newsletter October 2025
+## The University of Sheffield Research Software Engineering Community Newsletter November 2025

-Welcome to the October 2025 newsletter for the research software community at The University of Sheffield, featuring news, opportunities, events and training for you.
+Welcome to the November 2025 newsletter for the research software community at The University of Sheffield, featuring news, opportunities, events and training for you.

 <!-- --- -->